RobotnikAutomation/barcode_to_position/README.md

-# robotnik_barcode_to_position
+# barcode_to_position

-The robotnik_barcode_to_position package, based on RComponent structure.
+The barcode_to_position package, based on RComponent structure.
 This node allows to get the real position of the robot from a barcode scanner.

 ## Installation